Apoorva Sagodharargal (1989 film): Release

 Apoorva Sagodharargal was released on 14 April 1989 (Puthandu).
-Despite facing competition from other Puthandu releases such as Pudhea Paadhai, En Rathathin Rathame and Pillaikkaga, the film became a major commercial success: it was the first Tamil film to run for 100 days in five theatres in Bangalore, and overall completed a theatrical run of 200 days.
+Despite facing competition from other Puthandu releases such as Pudhea Paadhai and En Rathathin Rathame, it became the highest grossing Tamil film at the time, beating the record of Sakalakala Vallavan (1982).
+It was the first Tamil film to run for 100 days in five theatres in Bangalore, and overall completed a theatrical run of 200 days.
 The film was dubbed into Telugu as Vichithra Sodarulu, and into Hindi as Appu Raja and released in 1990.